josephg/egwalker-paper/reg-text.typ

 #figure(
   text(8pt, charts.ff_chart),
   caption: [
     A comparison of the #algname state size while processing the _raw C1_ data set, with and without internal state clearing enabled.
-Unlike in other tests, for this chart we use the raw (not duplicated) version of the dataset.
+This chart uses the raw (not duplicated) version of the dataset.
   ],
   kind: image,
   placement: top,
 ) <ff-memory>

+// TODO: This chart does not include time spent *applying* the transformed changes, so its slightly faster
+// than the merge times we list.
 #figure(
   text(8pt, charts.speed_ff),
   caption: [
-    Time taken for #algname to replay an event graph, with and without the optimisations from @clearing.
+    Time taken for #algname to transform all events in an event graph, with and without the optimisations from @clearing.
   ],
   kind: image,
   placement: top,